island-rush/K2/README.md

 - /game.php
   - You must authenticate via player login to see/use this page.

-Note there are several env variables used by the backend.
-There are no default values for these, they can be directly changed within db.php and loginVerify.php
+Note there are several env variables used by the backend, although these could also be changed with hard-coded default values.
+(Within ./db.php and ./loginVerify.php)

 - CD_LASTNAME = Course Director Last Name (lowercase)
 - CD_PASSWORD = Course Director MD5 Password Hash